Summary

 While EBITDA margins are strong, the firm's net margins mean that scale is the source of profits for investors of GEO.

-GEO's covered ratio of 2.49 suggests that 40% of net operating income is servicing the immense debts the firm has accumulated, which represents a concern, and these are backed by a measly 1.21 covered ratio.
+GEO's covered ratio of 2.49 suggests that 40% of net operating income is servicing the immense debts the firm has accumulated, which represents a concern, and these are backed by a measly 1.21 current ratio.

-Lastly, while earnings outlooks are very positive, with average growth and well-above-average earnings outlooks, I note that GEO is historically prone to severe earnings surprises (GEO's revenue estimates are historically reliable), so I have marked the EPS 3Y & implied net margin scores down slightly to account for the forecasting risk.
+Lastly, while earnings outlooks are very positive, with average revenue growth and well-above-average earnings outlooks, I note that GEO is historically prone to severe earnings surprises (although GEO's revenue estimates are historically reliable), so I have marked the EPS 3Y & implied net margin scores down slightly to account for the forecasting risk.

 Rounding out our financial health assessment, we score GEO a 72.71% overall financial health score, with significant debts causing most of the issues for the firm here.